EricTrainingRev/240930-JWA/Study Guides/sql.md

 --rename allows us to change the name of a table alter table simple_table rename to renamed_table;

+--and the name of a column
+alter table simple_table rename column last_name to surname;

 --add a new column to an existing table alter table renamed_table add column email varchar(100);